What did Maimonides study?

 What is the Talmud?

 All our Islamic Empire articles

 When he grew up, Maimonides became a famous doctor, and also a famous rabbi.
 How could Maimonides combine these two ways of thinking about the world?
 That’s what he wrote this book about.
-To show his concern with science, Maimonides wrote this book in Arabic, the language of science, rather than in Hebrew, the language of religion.
+To show his concern with science, Maimonides wrote this book – the Guide for the Perplexed – in Arabic, the language of science, rather than in Hebrew, the language of religion.

 Maimonides began by arguing that people should not think of God as being like a man in shape or in appearance.
 Instead, they should think of God as more of an idea, with no specific shape or form.
 Maimonides went over all the places in the Bible where God seems to be shaped like a man.
 He suggested other meanings for those words.

 But, like many astronomers in the 1100s AD, he thought that the Earth was in the center of the Universe and the sun and stars all revolved around the Earth in heavenly spheres.
 (Think of a ball inside a bigger transparent glass ball, inside another bigger glass ball, and so on.)

 Finally, Maimonides argued that there were good reasons for all the rules God had told the Jews to follow.
 That’s the Ten Commandments and the other rules laid out in the Bible.
 Maimonides thought, like the Buddhists and the Greek philosophers, that people could achieve happiness by using morality to control their desires.

 Maimonides divided the Commandments into two categories.
 One is the rational commandments, or common-sense commandments, where anyone who thinks can see that these are good ideas, like not stealing or killing.
 The other category is revealed commandments.
 Those are rules where if God hadn’t told people to do those things they couldn’t figure it out through logic.
 Some examples are the commandments to pray or to observe holidays.